neo4j-labs/arrows.app/DEVELOP.md

 ## Development server

-Run `nx serve arrows-app` for a dev server.
+Run `nx serve arrows-ts` for a dev server.
 Navigate to http://localhost:4200/.
 The app will automatically reload if you change any of the source files.

 ## Understand this workspace